samiransen23/bAIes-SM-fork2/tutorial/README.md

 cd tutorials/3-bAIes-prod
 ```

-To run bAIes, you will need a PLUMED actions script that specifies how the $C_\beta-C_\beta$ distances should be incorporated.
+To run bAIes, you will need a PLUMED actions script that specifies how the C_\beta-C_\beta distances should be incorporated.
 We have provided this to you (`logn_jeff.dat`).
 <blockquote>